sarthak-kumar-shailendra/mechademy/README.md

     df.to_csv('auto_mpg_with_power_to_weight_ratio.csv', index=False)

 5) Running the code
-    1. Run the redis server using the command "redis-server" in the terminal.
+    A. Run the redis server using the command "redis-server" in the terminal.
-    2. Navigate to the directory containing the script and start a Celery worker by running: celery -A celery_app  worker --loglevel=info
+    B. Navigate to the directory containing the script and start a Celery worker by running: celery -A celery_app  worker --loglevel=info

     The breakdown of the above command